Here we are discussing the must-watch Oscar-Winning VFX Movies of all time. These movies left the audience awestruck with their visual effects.

-The 3D effects and visual graphics employed in the film Interstellar were praised to the hilt.
-Numerous interstellar planet visualisations are shown throughout the film.
-Additionally, it displays the black hole and wormhole, which, according to a number of scientists, are the best representations of the two scientific phenomena to date.
+The 3D effects and visual graphics employed in the film Interstellar praised to the hilt.
+Numerous interstellar planet visualisations shown throughout the film.
+Additionally, it displays the black hole and wormhole.
+Which, according to a number of scientists, are the best representations of the two scientific phenomena to date.
 Most of the VFX institutes include this movie in their VFX course/syllabus as an exemplary definition of efficient VFX implementation.

 The Golden Compass tells the story of an epic fantasy adventure that takes place in a parallel universe where magic and science coexist.
 Lyra Belacqua embarks on an epic journey to save not just our planet but also those of other people as she sets out to save her best friend.
 Pullman’s narrative, which is brimming with intrigue, profundity, and wonder, depicts the unending conflict between good and evil as well as the capacity of one young girl to mend a tear in the cosmos’ fabric.